-First, you must know what painting classes are out there.
+First, you must know what painting classes near me are out there.
 This can sound strange: all art is just art, right?
 Well, as with all things, the answer is a bit more complex.
 Art can generally be divided into three major categories: literature, performing arts, and visual arts.

 What we will focus on is painting, which is classified under the visual arts category.
 If you want to learn more about the different kinds of visual art you can get involved in, you can also check out sculpture, printmaking, architecture, film or mixed media.